Search Indexes: General Information

 You need to rebuild the search indexes in the following cases:

-• You have received complaints from the users of the system on the quality of search results.
+- You have received complaints from the users of the system on the quality of search results.
 You rebuild the search indexes as the first step of the process of investigating the reported issue.

-Semantic Search in MYOB Advanced
+Semantic Search in MYOB Acumatica

-MYOB Advanced uses semantic search through SQL databases, which gives the system the ability to identify the key phrases in text or documents, discover similar or related documents, and provide information to explain how documents are similar or related.
+MYOB Acumatica uses semantic search through SQL databases, which gives the system the ability to identify the key phrases in text or documents, discover similar or related documents, and provide information to explain how documents are similar or related.

-• In MySQL Server, the semantic search functionality is enabled by default.
+- In MySQL Server, the semantic search functionality is enabled by default.

 Search Indexes

-The search indexes are used to accelerate searching in MYOB Advanced.
+The search indexes are used to accelerate searching in MYOB Acumatica.
 When users perform day-to-day operations, such as adding new documents or updating customer accounts, new information is added to the appropriate search indexes automatically.

 The list of indexed entities, excluding the wikis, is available on the Rebuild Full-Text Entity Index (SM209500) form.
 By using this form, you can rebuild selected search indexes or all of them at once.